-It should be noted that carbon dioxide (CO2) emissions from organic (biogenic) carbon are not counted for but methane (CH4) emissions from biogenic carbon are.
+It should be noted that carbon dioxide (CO2) emissions from organic (biogenic) carbon are not entered in the 'accounts', but methane (CH4) emissions from biogenic carbon are.

 Sector 6A - Landfill

-- having sealed the landfill the “methanogenic” phase takes place and the landfill gas contains greater quantities of methane than in the first phase;
+- once the landfill has been sealed, the 'methanogenic' phase takes place and the landfill gas contains greater quantities of methane than in the first phase;

-- finally, as different types of carbon degrade at different rates (whilst sugars and fat degrade relatively quickly, cellulose degrades more slowly) and there is very little degradation of lignin products (contained in wood) in landfill, these materials may not degrade appreciably even over much longer time periods.
+- finally, as different types of carbon degrade at different rates (sugars and fat degrade relatively quickly, while cellulose degrades more slowly) and there is very little degradation of lignin products (contained in wood) in landfill, these materials may not degrade appreciably even over much longer time periods.

-Stopping landfill today, therefore, will not put an end to methane emissions immediately and as such, but a slow decline in methane emissions originating from old landfill sites will become apparent.
-A key measure to mitigate methane emissions is the capture of the methane, especially during the second phase, and subsequent combustion of this methane to produce energy.
-Methane is combusted to carbon dioxide which is not accounted for in the inventory (organic carbon).
-In the United Nations Framework Convention on Climate Change (UNFCCC) reporting system, the methane emitted to the atmosphere is accounted for.
-However, the benefits stemming from the energy production from methane gas capture at landfills and the utilisation of this gas are accounted for in the energy sector, not the waste sector.
+Stopping landfill today, therefore, would not put an end to methane emissions immediately and as such, but a slow decline in methane emissions from old landfill sites would become apparent.
+A key measure to mitigate methane emissions is the capture of the methane, especially during the second phase, and its subsequent combustion to produce energy.
+Methane is combusted to carbon dioxide, which is not entered in the inventory (organic carbon).
+In the United Nations Framework Convention on Climate Change (UNFCCC) reporting system, the methane emitted to the atmosphere is entered in the 'accounts'.
+However, the benefits stemming from energy production from methane gas capture at landfills and the utilisation of this gas are accredited to the energy sector, rather than the waste sector.

 Sector 6C - Waste incineration without energy recovery

-During waste incineration the fossil carbon contents from, for example oil products such as plastics, are emitted and accounted for.
-Biogenic carbon from paper waste (e.g. newspapers), wood and biowaste is also emitted but not accounted for.
-Other types of GHG emissions are negligible.
-Emissions from waste incineration with energy recovery are allocated under the category “energy” and not “waste”.
-Therefore, if energy recovery is performed the information on GHG emissions from incineration with energy recovery can not be identified.
-As result a full comparison between the different waste treatment operations is not possible because the benefits from improved waste treatment, such as incineration with energy recovery (and the subsequent avoidance of equivalent energy production from e.g. fossil fuels) are not fully demonstrated within the waste sector of the UNFCCC reporting.
+During waste incineration, fossil carbon contents (from, oil products such as plastics), are emitted and recorded.
+Biogenic carbon from paper waste (e.g. newspapers), wood and biowaste is also emitted but not entered in the 'accounts'.
+Other types of GHG emission are negligible.
+Emissions from waste incineration with energy recovery are ascribed to 'energy' rather than 'waste'.
+Therefore, in the event of energy recovery, the extent of such emissions from incineration with energy recovery cannot be established.
+As a result, a full comparison between different waste treatment operations is not possible because the benefits from improved waste treatment, such as incineration 'with energy recovery' (and the subsequent avoidance of equivalent energy production, e.g. from fossil fuels) are not fully demonstrated in the waste sector under UNFCCC reporting.

 Sector 6D - Other waste disposal / treatment

-Other treatment options include composting or fermentation of biowaste and/or mixed waste, as well as recycling or pre-treatment of waste for landfill.
-These processes may have lesser methane or nitrous oxide emissions.
+Other treatment options, e.g. the composting or fermentation of biowaste and/or mixed waste, and the recycling or pre-treatment of waste for landfill, may give rise to fewer methane or nitrous oxide emissions.

-It can be seen that 93 % of the greenhouse gas emissions from waste management come from the landfill sector, whilst the two other operations only contribute 7 % of the total emissions.
-However, it should be noted that in the incineration section only those facilities without energy recovery are included, hence only a small share of incineration emissions are presented in the graph.
-Therefore it is reasonable to focus on landfill.
+This shows that 95 % of the GHG emissions from waste management come from the landfill sector, while the other two types of operation contribute only 5 %.
+However, it should be noted that the incineration section includes only facilities without energy recovery so overall only a fraction of incineration emissions are presented in the chart.
+It is therefore reasonable to focus on landfill.

 Time series of GHG emissions from the waste sector

-Products from fossil oil such as plastics are assumed not to degrade in a landfill site due to the long length of the degradation process, which extends the observation time frame for global warming (usually 100 years).
+Products from fossil oil, such as plastics, are assumed not to degrade in a landfill site because of the length of the degradation process.
+This extends the observation time frame for global warming (usually 100 years).
 Organic carbon may decay in the presence of oxygen (aerobically) to carbon dioxide or decompose in the absence of oxygen (anaerobically) to carbon dioxide and methane.
-As methane has a higher impact factor than carbon dioxide, the methane emissions are accounted for as anthropogenic emissions.
+As methane has a greater impact than carbon dioxide, methane emissions are recorded as anthropogenic emissions.

-Figure 4 gives an overview over the GHG emissions from landfill in 2008 for the non EU-15 Member States and some EFTA and candidate countries.
+Figure 4 gives an overview of the GHG emissions from landfill in 2011 in the other Member States than EU-15 Member States and the candidate countries.

-With the introduction of Landfill Directive 1999/31/EC the European Union has established a powerful tool to reduce the amount of biodegradable municipal waste going to landfill.
-It is this biodegradable fraction of the waste which is responsible for the methane emissions.
-The Directive requires the collection and incineration of landfill gas and additionally the monitoring of landfill gas emissions.
-Flaring is also an option for older landfills, as it neutralises the methane emissions (biogenic CO2 is not accounted for, however, methane is).
+By adopting Landfill Directive 1999/31/EC, the European Union gave itself a powerful tool for reducing the amount of biodegradable municipal waste going to landfill.
+It is this fraction of the waste that accounts for for methane emissions.
+The Directive requires the collection and incineration of landfill gas and the monitoring of landfill gas emissions.
+Flaring is also an option for older landfills, as it neutralises methane emissions (biogenic CO2 is not entered in the 'accounts', but methane is).

 - 75 % in 2006;